stefanrueger/urboot/docs/makeoptions.md

    top of the boot section (see below), so that `avrdude -c urclock` can and will apply the patch for upload and verification auto-magically.

-   If neither avrdude nor external patching of applications fits the workflow, one can alternatively compile a bootloader with `VBL=2` or `3`, so it patches the vectors at the cost of enlarged code size.
-Options `VBL=2` or `3` both create a vector bootloader that copies the reset vector of a program during upload into an unused interrupt vector and replaces the reset vector with a jump to the bootloader.
-Once the bootloader has modified the uploaded program, `avrdude -c arduino` would notice the changes in the verification step and complain. `VBL=3` creates code that specifically alters verification of the first page at address zero, which contains the vector table, so a copy of the uploaded vector page is returned.
-This way, everything except the page with the modified vector table is being verified.
-A serial communication error on the first page would still be discovered as the bootloader returns what it has read.
-Note that verification of the vector page is altered only when immediately done after programming, ie, when using avrdude's implicit verify option.
-If the program flash is read in a separate avrdude call then the real contents is returned as it should be.
-From version 7.5 onwards the `VBL=2` or `3` code checks whether the reset vector already points to the bootloader, in which case the patch is not executed.
-Consequently, verification of the page at zero is not altered.
-This is done to allow both un-patched and patched applications be uploaded with a vector bootloader when VBL is set to 2 or 3.

-   `VBL=1` is recommended over `VBL=2` or `3` as the bootloader code to patch the incoming application on the device makes more assumptions than avrdude's urclock programmer.
-Once avrdude v7.1 with its urclock programmer is reasonably well distributed, it is likely that options `VBL=2` and `VBL=3` are going to be deprecated as patching the application vectors in *every* bootloader is not a good use of flash if that an be done by the uploader program.
-Removing these options will simplify the source code `urboot.c`.
+   Earlier urboot versions up to v7.7 could compile a bootloader with `VBL=2` or `3`, so the bootloader itself patches the vectors at the cost of enlarged code size.
+As avrdude v7.1 with its urclock programmer is now reasonably well distributed, options `VBL=2` and `VBL=3` are no longer relevant as patching the application vectors in *every* bootloader is not a good use of flash if that can be done by the uploader program.
+Removing these options has simplified the source code `urboot.c`.

    Burning a VBL-enabled urboot onto an MCU should in theory also require the jump to boot section be burned to the reset vector.
 The accompanying `urloader` sketch does that.
 However, one will